Back to Home

 Basic Usage

-2. Open Window: Select Tools > 100Lab > Asset Size Visualizer from the menu.
+2. Open the window: Select Tools > 100Lab > Asset Size Visualizer from the menu.

-4. Analyze: Click "Analyze" to start visualization.
-Click a rectangle to jump to the file.
+4. Analyze: Click Analyze to generate the visualization.
+Click any rectangle to jump to that asset.

 1. Source: Original file size.
-For Git repository size reduction.
+Useful when reducing Git repository growth.

 2. Import: Imported size.
-Best for build size reduction.
+Best suited for build-size optimization.

 FAQ

 A: Runtime size is an estimate based on texture formats, compression settings, and platform settings.
-It may differ from actual runtime memory, but is useful enough for relative comparison.
+It may differ from actual runtime memory usage, but it is very useful for relative comparisons.

-A: Supports all asset types that Unity can import.
-Textures, meshes, audio, scripts, shaders, etc. - all common file formats are supported.
+A: It supports all asset types that Unity can import.
+That includes textures, meshes, audio, scripts, shaders, and most other common asset formats.

 Requirements / License